albertvisser/server-stuff/readme.rst

 ``django``
     config for the subdomains that contain Django sites ``drupal``
-    configuration for local sites driven by Drupal ``fastcgi``
+    configuration for local sites driven by Drupal - obsolete after I stopped using Drupal ``fastcgi``
-    config for the sites served using traditional cgi, including my locakl mercurial server
+    config for the sites served using traditional cgi ``flatpages``
-``flatpages``
+    config for local non-dynamic sites (html/css/js only) ``others``
-    config for local non-dynamic sites (html/css/js only) ``plone``
+    currently only containing a copy of the previous (flat HTML) version of a Joomla site I maintained but that no longer exists
-    configuration for local Plone instance ``php-sites``
+``plone``
-    config for the one php site I built
+    configuration for local Plone instance(s) ``php-sites``

-``trac``
+    config for phppgadmin and the one php site I built ``trac``
-    config for my local Trac site, served via Gunicorn
+    config for my local Trac site, served via Gunicorn - unused because I can't use Trac (no Python 3)

 Apache configs:
 ...............
 Some of the few things I salvaged from my old installation.
-Roughly the same ones as I use for Nginx, collected in a subdirectory called `apache2` and managable through routines in the fabfile.
+Roughly the same ones as I use for Nginx, collected in a subdirectory called `apache2` and manageable through routines in the fabfile.

 Other configs: